Analytical Evaluation of Elastic Lepton-Proton Two-Photon Exchange in Chiral Perturbation Theory: Analytical results for master integrals

 which explicitly boil down to the results:

-Here we note that the tensor-like forms of the four-point functions $Z^\pm$ that follow from Eq.~\eqref{I+1111_a} can be conveniently transformed into the corresponding scalar forms {\it via} simple transformations of the loop momentum $k_\mu$:
+Here we note that the tensor-like forms of the four-point functions $Z^\pm$ which follow from Eq.~\eqref{I+1111_a} can be conveniently transformed into the corresponding scalar forms {\it via} simple transformations of the loop momentum $k_\mu$:

 and similarly,

 \end{widetext} The three- and four-point functions resulting from the above decompositions are individually rather straightforward to evaluate.
 While the three-point functions, $I^{-}(p,0|1,0,1,1)$ and $I^{+}(p^\prime,0|1,0,1,1)$ are IR-divergent, the three-point functions, $I^{-}(p,0|0,1,1,1)$ and $I^{+}(p^\prime,0|0,1,1,1)$, as well as the four-point functions, $Z^-(\Delta,i\sqrt{-Q^2}/2,m_l,E)$ and $Z^+(\Delta^\prime,i\sqrt{-Q^2}/2,m_l,-E^\prime)$, are all IR-finite.
 Each of these integrals contains one non-relativistic heavy baryon (proton) propagator linear in the loop four-momentum factor, namely, $v \cdot k$.